 While Council has discretion over the level of fees and charges in general, there are a variety of fees that are prescribed by the State Government.
 These statutory fees typically increase on a periodic basis rather than annually.
-The trend over the future years is therefore flatter than user charges income however as many of these fees arise through development functions there is fluctuations experienced that reflect housing market activity.
-The majority of statutory fees have been modelled to increase by up to 2.5% over the next 10 years.
+The trend over the future years is therefore flatter than user charges income; however as many of these fees arise through development functions there are fluctuations experienced due to housing market activity.
+The majority of statutory fees have been modelled to increase by up to 2.5 per cent over the next 10 years.